-Parameter Description Area ID Displays the OSPF Area ID.
+Parameter Description Area ID Displays th Displays the OSPF Area ID.
 LSDB Type Displays which one of four types of link advertisements by which the current link was discovered by the Switch - Router link (RTRLink), Network link (NETLink), Summary link (Summary), Autonomous System link (ASSummary).
-Adv Router ID Displays the Advertising Router's ID Link State ID This field identifies the portion of the Internet environment that is being described by the advertisement.
-The contents of this field depend on the advertisement's LS type.
+Adv Router ID Displays th Displays the Advertising Router's ID Link State ID described l dentifies the portion of the Internet environment that is being by the advertisement.
+The contents of this field depend on the nent's LS type.
 LS Type Link State ID 5 The destination network's IP address.
 Cost Displays the routing metric associated with the link.
 Sequence Displays a sequence number corresponding to number of times the current link has been advertised as changed.